vanbroup/documents/output/TLS.md

 ---
-title: Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates
+title: Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Certificates
 subtitle: Version 2.0.1
 author:
   - CA/Browser Forum